 Marching to the beat of a different drummer often boils down to feeling, acting and/or thinking ‘outside the box’.
-Outside the box can at times appear amoral, apolitical, asexual, aesthetic, areligious, acultural… (Pardon those last couple of made-up ‘a’ words).
+Outside the box can at times appear amoral, apolitical, asexual, aesthetic, areligious, acultural.

-As with all things fundamental, I suspect that ‘taoists’ are born, not made.
-That’s because one needs to be sufficiently impartial by nature to see the universality of life (see Small ‘t’ Taoist).
-We all lie somewhere along the spectrum, from the conventional group-oriented to the idiosyncratic and trans-tribal.
+As with all things fundamental, I suspect that ‘taoists’ are born, not made (see Small ‘t’ Taoist).
+That’s because one needs to be impartial enough by nature to see the universality of life.
+We all lie somewhere along the spectrum, from the conventional group-oriented to the idiosyncratic and trans-tribal, i.e., “beyond” tribal.

 My experience tells me that most of us are predominantly normal group oriented tribal animals.
 Chapter 20 portrays the contrast well… The multitude are joyous as if partaking of the ‘Tai Lao’ offering or going up to a terrace in spring.
 I alone am inactive and reveal no signs, and ends with… I alone am foolish and uncouth.
 I alone am different from others and value being fed by the mother.
 I don’t doubt everyone can relate to both ends of this spectrum; it is just a matter of degree.
 Even so, there are more people at the normal end — and naturally so.
 We’re a very social species after all!

 The vast appeal of mainstream religion is a perfect ‘tell’ on our tribal nature, as is the lack of appeal for the Taoist point of view.
-However, I see that changing over time.
+However, perhaps that will change over time.
 The only reason I dare say that stems from the historical origins of Islam.
-I suppose that sounds farfetched considering how group oriented and tribal Islam seems, although in that regard, Islam is not different from any other mainstream religion.
-Indeed, I think of Islam as actually just another side of Judeo Christianity — the Judeo-Christian-Islamic religion of the West.
-Nevertheless, consider these two overviews on the origins of Islam.
+I suppose that sounds farfetched considering how group oriented and tribal Islam seems.
+In that regard, Islam is not different from any other mainstream religion.
+Indeed, I consider Islam and Christianity as essentially other facets of Judaism.
+Judaism in turn is likely an offshoot of Zoroastrianism, a 4000 year old Persian religion and the world’s first monotheistic faith.
+At any rate, consider these two overviews on the origins of Islam.
 Afterward I’ll link this up with the “Trans Tribal Tao”.

 #1 The basic teachings of Muhammad emphasized Islam as a trans-tribal fellowship, a harmonious community whose inner peace was safeguarded through regulated legal relations that closely mirrored the contractual outlook of the merchant class.
 Muhammad also mandated and expanded earlier techniques of wealth redistribution through elevating almsgiving to a religious duty.
 While presenting Islam as the last chapter in the history of monotheism, Muhammad also operated in a territory that was far removed from imperial or great power centers.
 Central western Arabia in Muhammad’s time was becoming increasingly connected to world trade routes, but being situated deep in the desert, remained independent of the great powers of the time.
 The context in which Muhammad operated, therefore, provided for the emergence of a new type of political community, one that was not based on imperial politics but rather on overcoming and reworking Arab tribal traditions and integrating various classes and social groups under the banner of a new religion that gave them a sense of common and universal identity, binding contractual relations, and solidaristic practices and attitudes.